 For the next nine years, Louisiana police found these bodies scattered along roadsides, floating in bayous, rotting in sugarcane fields, and half-buried in ditches.
-All the bodies were men, mostly homeless, and they became known as the victims of the Bayou Serial Killer, a madman who lured men of a certain lifestyle into his trap — and almost got away with it.
+All the bodies were men, mostly homeless, and they became known as the victims of the Bayou Serial Killer or the Bayou Strangler, a madman who lured men of a certain lifestyle into his trap — and almost got away with it.

-This is the gruesome story of Ronald Dominique, the Bayou Serial killer.
+This is the gruesome story of Ronald Dominique.

-As a young boy from Thibodaux, Louisiana, Dominique reportedly didn’t show any signs of the sociopathy that would develop later in his life.
+Born in 1964 in Thibodaux, Louisiana, Ronald Joseph Dominique reportedly didn’t show any signs of the sociopathy that would develop later in his life.

 Though he lived in a small, run-down trailer park, Dominique was active in school and spent his free time singing in the choir and performing with his school’s glee club.

 He was known in Thibodaux for his generosity and was often seen helping the residents of his community with yard work or groceries.

 Under his confident, kind air, Dominique’s emotions were at war.
 Though he never openly admitted to being gay, he spent his nights in drag, moonlighting as a Patti Labelle impersonator at a local gay bar.

 Unlike the residents of his little trailer park, the locals at the gay bar saw Ronald Dominique as off-putting and uncomfortable.